Kunal-co/Discord.py_Bot_code/README.md

     </a>
 	</p>
 </div>
+Download this entire repository and upload all files on your host and make sure to set your bot token in the config.json file before starting up
 I will be adding more python bot codes here if I feel like or maybe on some requests but if the project is large or something I may not be able to help
 Read my ToS before using anything from this repository https://github.com/Kunal-co/Discord.py_Bot_cod/